kelray/MCP2221-Sensors-Studio/README.md

 - MCP2221 Tutorial - USB interfacing made easy:
 http://elrayescampaign.blogspot.com/2016/06/mcp2221-tutorial-easy-usb-interfacing.html

-**If you don't want to re-compile the project**, Windows executable and DLLs are available in "build-SensorsStudioV2-Desktop_Qt_5_15_0_MinGW_32_bit-Release.zip".
-Download and unzip it, and the exectutable will be ready to run.
+**If you don't want to re-compile the project**, Windows executable and DLLs are available under "Executables/release" directory.
+It should run right away.

 **MMA8452Q module (picture from SparkFun):**